List of Green Lanterns: The First Seven

 The Green Lantern Corps were formed 10 billion years in the past when the Guardian Rami tasked seven aliens with bringing Volthoom to justice.
 Most of them are killed in battle with Volthoom, with Tyran'r being the only survivor.

 Alitha

 Alitha of Galatica is an Old God warrior from the Third World, the world predating the Fourth World.

 Z'Kran Z'Rann

 Z'Kran Z'Rann is a White Martian and the only survivor of his village being massacred by vagabonds.
 After killing the vagabonds, he is recruited into the Green Lantern Corps.

 Tyran'r

 Tyran'r is a Tamaranean, a humanoid tiger-like alien and the guardian of the Vault of Shadows where the six other Lanterns are buried.
 He previously killed Mrak'r the Wizard King of Tamaran, who captured him and destroyed his sword.

 Kaja Dox

 Kaja Dox is a Coluan and computer repairer who possesses an enhanced third-level intelligence.
-She worked as a computer repair person living with her girlfriend and struggling with an overbearing mother.
-The love she feels for her simple life over the frustration of her day job puts her on the path to becoming one of the original Lanterns.

 Jan-Al

-Jan-Al was a Kryptonian and member of Krypton's first mission colonization, chosen to be brave on behalf of their people.
-Their ship came into contact with a "purple sun" that immobilized the ship and destroyed their communication systems.
-The group barely managed to escape to the nearest planet, which was a hellish wasteland but nevertheless was claimed in the name of their planet.
-When a sandstorm reach the group, Jan-Al's decision on staying on the ground instead of seeking shelter inside the ark not only proved courageous but also alters her future and of her explorer group when they noticed that the storm destroyed the ark, which puts her in the path of becoming one of the original Green Lanterns.
-She is killed when her ring overcharges to 510%.
+Jan-Al was a Kryptonian and member of Krypton's first mission colonization.